‘Extreme’ rainstorms becoming more common in Seattle, says city meteorologist

 “I used to be able to pedal my bike and stay dry with the evaporation,” said John Dunlap, who moved to Seattle about 40 years ago.

-“It’s not like that now,” said Dunlap, who was shopping at REI for cross-country skiing gear and hoping for some extreme snow in the mountains.
+“It’s not like that now,” said Dunlap, who was shopping at REI for cross-country skiing gear and hoping for snow in the mountains.
 “The drops are bigger.”

 Terrie Botts, a retired engineer, isn’t the type of person to trust her instincts.
 She likes evidence.
 But the lifelong area resident also has wondered whether the skies are dumping more rain on her town.
 Not that she minds.